 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Inhibitor of the tyrosine kinase activity of nerve growth factor (NGF) TrkA.
+AG 879 is an inhibitor of the tyrosine kinase activity of nerve growth factor (NGF) TrkA.
 Decreases cellular proliferation in human muscular sarcoma cell lines.
 Also inhibits ErbB2 and VEGFR-2 (IC50 values are approximately 1 μM for both).

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.